jh-devv/jh-devvs-corner/content/announcing_mc-modpack-kit.md

 I hope you find this "project" of mine useful and basically thats that :3

 > By the way, don't send me **any** of your political opinions.
 Keep them for yourself!
-I wan't to make the communnity friendly for e.g. LGBT.
+I wan't to make the community friendly for e.g. LGBT!.